752963e64/ash.setup/README.md

 - learn to install with user privileges and a separate gatekeeper "root"... most ppl uses sudo... me I don't...

-- **net.open**,**net.close** the scenario attack becomes entirely **inside out** from the only allowed routes...
+- **NO ROUTE TO HOST**(inside the **DMZ**) The scenario attack becomes entirely **inside out** from the only allowed routes...

-an attacker is far to be able to route back host to the wan without performing zig zag in some know place.
+an attacker is far to be able to route back host to the wan without performing zig zag in some known place.

 Do we need a 600pages book to learn about that?? absolutly not.
 4 lines we good.
+Where is my PhD? :D

 # ASH
 ![ash.configs Honeybadger](.ungenannt_nachteule.ANS.png)